The Artist

 ARTIST STATEMENT

-My tool of choice is a flat headed brush to create the layered horizontals of the land and sea in water mixable oil paint.
-I love mixing a fresh colour palette and tend to spend more time mixing the right colours so that when I’m ready to add the paint to the canvas I work quickly.
+On canvas boards I apply a coloured acrylic to sketch over my composition.
+I work top-down always starting with the sky.
+My go-to tool is a flat headed brush to create the layered horizontals of the clouds, land and sea.
+I enjoy spending time mixing the right colour palette so that when I’m ready to add the paint to the canvas I can work quickly.
 Purple is my best friend as it creates a great dark tone without the need for any black in my paintings.
-I go against the norm of having the cleanest studio ever and undertake a clean down at the end of each day using a spatula to move my left-over paint into an air-tight container.
+Very much unique to me is my ability to maintain the cleanest working studio.

 EXHIBITIONS